star-whale/starwhale/docs/docs/tutorials/cifar10.md

 ### Implement ppl

-StarWhale will feed the byte arrays of one batch to the `ppl` method.
-And take the output of `ppl` into a `inference_result` dict which looks like
+Starwhale will feed the byte arrays of one batch to the `ppl` method.
+And take the output of `ppl` into an `inference_result` dict, which looks like

 ```json
 {"result":[{resultObj1},{resultObj2}],"label":[{labelObj1},{labelObj2}]}